openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 #### Functional Tests

-##### OpenStack Swift Havana Setup
-Currently, Havana OpenStack Swift is still under development.
-While currently there is no official release for Havana Swift, there is a yum repo with multiple Havana Swift RPM development releases available.
-Please refer to the following [README][] file for more information.

 ##### Executing the tests
-The automated functional tests only run on RPM based systems like Fedora/CentOS, etc.  To run the functional tests, the following requirements must be met.
+To run the functional tests, the following requirements must be met.

 1. `/etc/swift` must not exist.
-1. User needs to have `sudo` access; no password necessary
+1. User needs to have `sudo` access
 1. `/mnt/gluster-object/test` and `/mnt/gluster-object/test2` directories
 must be created on either an XFS or GlusterFS volume.
-1. glusterfs-openstack-swift RPM must not be installed on the system

 Once the requirements have been met, you can now run the full functional tests using the following command:

 ~~~
-tools/functional_tests.sh
+tox -e functest
 ~~~

 ### Commiting changes